locustio/locust/docs/testing-other-systems.rst

 * For a more complex example, see  `<https://github.com/locustio/locust/blob/master/locust/test/test_pytest_locustfile.py>`_
 .. note::

-    This is experimental and may change without notice.
+    pytest support is experimental and may change without notice.

 OpenAI
 ======